grpc/proposal/A81-xds-authority-rewriting.md

 the future, we may want to use this same attribute to expose per-endpoint hostnames in channelz (see [gRFC A14][A14]).

-For Logical DNS clusters, the same `hostname` resolver attribute will be added to all endpoints.
+For Logical DNS clusters (see [gRFC A37][A37]), the same `hostname` resolver attribute will be added to all endpoints.
 It will be set to the name that is resolved for the Logical DNS cluster.

 ### xDS ConfigSelector Changes